vgandhi13/vgandhi13/README.md

 # Hi there, I'm Varun! 👋

-I am a computer science and math student at the University of Massachusetts Amherst.
+I am a computer science student at the University of Massachusetts Amherst.
 I am also minoring in Business.

 ## 🧑‍💻 Technologies and Tools